 Call me a little off-my-rocker but I LOVE SLUGS.
 I think they are insanely cute.
 Their shape, their slime, the way they slowly slink.
 Ahhh – slugs are just adorable.
 Until they eat up my garden!
 Stinkers.
+Time to get rid of slugs in the garden!

-Tiny is a lover of all things garden-pest.
+My daughter is a lover of all things garden-pest.
 Therefore, I am not allowed to do anything that would bring harm to ‘her’ slugs.
 This is fine.
 I can scoop them up and rehome them in the field behind us.
 Eventually it won’t be a field.
 Someone will be building a house their shortly and I am not too sure what I will do with the slugs then.
 Maybe bring them to the park?
 Not sure.
 Will cross that slug bridge when I come to it.

 Water your garden in the morning